webprofusion/certify/README.md

 ![Certify App Screenshot](docs/images/app-screenshot.png)

+Requirements:
+- Windows Server 2008 R2 SP1 or higher (.Net 4.6.2 or higher), 64-bit

 Features:
 - Easy certificate requests & automated SSL bindings
+- Preview mode to see which actions the app will perform (which bindings will be added/updated)
-- Auto renewal, with configurable renewal frequency
+- Auto renewal using background service, with configurable renewal frequency
 - SAN support (multi-domain certificates)
-- Pre/Post request powershell and web hook support for advanced users (feature contributed by [Marcus-L](https://github.com/Marcus-L))

-From v4 onwards we also support:
-- v2 of the Let's Encrypt API
+- Support for v2 of the Let's Encrypt API including Wildcard Certificate support (*.example.com)
-- Wildcard Certificates (*.example.com)
+- Optional Pre/Post request powershell scripting for advanced deployment (Exchange, RDS, multi-server etc)
+- Web Hook support for custom reporting.
+- Http or DNS challenge validation.
+	- Built-in Http Challenge Server for easier configuration of challenge responses
-- DNS Validation via supported APIs (currently including Azure DNS, AWS Route53, Cloudflare, DnsMadeEasy, GoDaddy)
+	- DNS Validation via supported APIs (including Azure DNS, Alibaba Cloud, AWS Route53, Cloudflare, DnsMadeEasy, GoDaddy), OVH, SimpleDNSPlus
-- Stored Credentials (API access keys etc)
+- Stored Credentials (API access keys etc. protected by the Windows Data Protection API)
-- Preview mode to see which actions the app will perform

 ----------
-Quick Start
+Quick Start (IIS users)
 ----------
 1. Download from [https://certifytheweb.com/](https://certifytheweb.com/) and install it.
-2. Click 'New Certificate', choose your IIS site (which must have 1 or more hostname bindings set).
+2. Click 'New Certificate', choose your IIS site (binding hostnames will be auto detected).
 Save your settings and click 'Request Certificate'
 3. All done!
+The certificate will renew automatically.

 Advanced users can explore the different validation modes, deployment modes and other advanced options.